eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 ## Learning Goals

-- You know how to make basics of making REST API requests with the RESTInstance library.
+- You know how to make basics of making REST API requests with Robot Framework.

 ## Introduction